Booritas/opencv/modules/ml/doc/ml_intro.markdown

 same time the learned network also "learns" the noise present in the training set, so the error on the test set usually starts increasing after the network size reaches a limit.
-Besides, the larger networks are trained much longer than the smaller ones, so it is reasonable to pre-process the data, using cv::PCA or similar technique, and train a smaller network on only essential features.
+Besides, the larger networks are trained much longer than the smaller ones, so it is reasonable to pre-process the data, using ncvslideio::PCA or similar technique, and train a smaller network on only essential features.

 Another MLP feature is an inability to handle categorical data as is.
 However, there is a workaround.
 If a certain feature in the input or output (in case of n -class classifier for